 Japanese language school terms start every January, April, July and October.
 But not all schools in Japan open courses four times a year.
 Our staff can help you to see what term options, cities and schools are available for your desired school term.
 Normally you need to book your slot for school six months before.
 If you want to come to Japan and enrol in school in July, you should contact our staff at the latest in the autumn of the previous year.

-12 – 6 months before: Secure your spot
+7 – 5 months before: Submit your documents and secure your spot

 In order to study in Japan for 6 months or more, you will need to apply for a student visa.
 The application procedure includes several steps – from completing paperwork and doing document checks, to submitting paperwork to your chosen school and Japanese immigration – which means the process can take a long time.

 More importantly, schools have limited spots for language students and they can fill up very quickly, so the sooner you start the process to secure your spot the better.
-We recommend you do this between 12 to 6 months before the application deadline to secure a place in your chosen Japanese language school.
+We recommend you do this as early as you can before the application deadline to secure a place in your chosen Japanese language school.

-4-3 month before: Pay your tuition fee & book flights
+3 – 1 months before: Pay tuition fee & book flights